-With that in mind, before you start thinking about keyword research, content creation or organic traffic, ask yourself, what are your target market’s pain points?
+With that in mind, before you start thinking about keyword research, content creation or keyword strategy, ask yourself, what are your target market’s pain points?
 What are their biggest problems?
 What answers would they search for on a search engine?

 Forget search volume for now (it’s all based on historic data anyway!)…really try to understand your audience’s pain points.

-For example, if I started that website selling wind-up tables, I’d use my target market’s pain points as the starting point, these might look something like this:
+For example, if I started a website selling stand-up desks, I’d use my target market’s pain points as the starting point, these might look something like this:

 - Pain point: concerned with the health implications of sitting down all day

 - Pain point: painful back/bad posture from sitting all day